lmc-eu/spirit-design-system/packages/web-react/src/components/Modal/README.md

 👉 Please note the actions are _visually_ ordered from right to left from the tablet breakpoint up.
 However, the _actual_ order in code is followed when users tab over the interface.

+ℹ️ We strongly recommend including the ModalFooter with at least one primary action in every use case to facilitate user interaction and ensure consistent spacing within the dialog.
+Should the ModalFooter be omitted, please ensure to compensate for the lost spacing by applying utility spacing classes to the ModalBody.

 ```jsx
 <ModalFooter>